Monterolautaro/Monterolautaro/README.md

 💡 About Me:

 I’m 18 years old and from Neuquén Capital.
 My interest in technology began during high school when I chose to specialize in electronics.
-Although I was initially unsure about my professional future, discovering programming and artificial intelligence was a turning point in my life.
-I’m fascinated by creating, testing, and seeing how something that requires dedication comes to life, which fuels my constant desire to keep learning.
+Although I was initially unsure about my professional future, discovering programming and artificial intelligence was a turning point in my life. **I’m fascinated by creating, testing, and seeing how something that requires dedication comes to life, which fuels my constant desire to keep learning**.

 🎓 Coming Soon:

-I will be studying for a Bachelor's Degree in Computer Science at the National University of Comahue, with the goal of expanding my knowledge and strengthening my technical skills.
+I will be studying for a ___Bachelor's Degree in Computer Science at the National University of Comahue___, with the goal of expanding my knowledge and strengthening my technical skills.

 💻 Technical Skills:

-Back-end development with Node.js, TypeScript, NestJS, Express, TypeORM, PostgreSQL, and MongoDB.
+Back-end development with **Node.js**, **TypeScript**, **NestJS**, **Express**, **TypeORM**, **PostgreSQL**, and **MongoDB**.
-Critical thinking and problem-solving skills, developed through my background in electronics.
+**Critical thinking** and **problem-solving** skills, developed through my background in electronics.
 Advanced level of English proficiency in all four areas: reading, writing, listening, and speaking.

 🚀 Objectives: